john-yohan-park/Python-Variable-and-Function-Printer/README.md

 ### Instructions
-1. Put `smart_print.py` in the same location as your working file
+1. Put `smart_printer.py` in the same location as your working file
-2. Import its usable functions: `from smart_print import *`
+2. Import its usable functions: `from smart_printer import *`

 ### Usable Functions